 I am a Leopard Appaloosa.
 I was born in 2004 and named Frank for my beautiful blue eyes.
 I am sweet, very smart, and easy-going.
 I joined the Hearts & Hooves team in February of 2019.
 I love my new job and all my new friends.
 I always want to please my rider, but I want them to work for it so they learn well!

 I am a BLM Mustang and I was foaled in 2010.
 I came to Hearts & Hooves in 2015 and began working in the program soon after I completed my therapy horse training.
-I am only 10 now, and hadn’t had a previous career, but I have had lots of great foundation training.
 My start was from a program at the Colorado detention center and from there I went to Assurance Home in New Mexico to learn how to be a therapy horse.
 Assurance Home then donated me to Hearts & Hooves.
 I'm the youngest program horse here, but I'm large and in charge in the pasture!

 I am a mixed Missouri Foxtrotter and was donated to the program in 2018.
 My previous career was as a trail riding horse.
 My owner noticed that I was not enjoying the trailer rides as much and I needed to be in one place I could call home.
 Due to my sweet nature and desire for human interaction, she offered me my shot to be a therapeutic riding horse at Hearts & Hooves.
 I am very sensitive soul and I aim to please!